b-urge/vlc-costume/README.md

 | `md2html.js` | Turns the markdown into the styled web page.
 Runs automatically; you never need to touch it. |
 | `.github/workflows/build.yml` | The GitHub Actions workflow that rebuilds and publishes the page on every commit |

-The web page is generated, not hand-written.
-Edit the markdown, never the HTML.

 ## Progress

-- [ ] Phase 0 — parts ordered
+- Phase 0 — parts ordered
-- [ ] Phase 1 — Pi boots into VLC on the bench
+- Phase 1 — Pi boots into VLC on the bench
-- [ ] Phase 2 — runtime measured on the battery
+- Phase 2 — runtime measured on the battery
-- [ ] Phase 3 — chest slab built
+- Phase 3 — chest slab built
-- [ ] Phase 4 — harness and cable done
+- Phase 4 — harness and cable done
-- [ ] Phase 5 — wear test passed
+- Phase 5 — wear test passed
-- [ ] Phase 6 — SD card locked read-only
+- Phase 6 — SD card locked read-only
-- [ ] Cone hat
-- [ ] Videos collected (15–20 clips, 1–3 minutes each)
+- Videos collected (15–20 clips, 1–3 minutes each)

 ## Dates

-- **October 11** — friends' videos due (form link: _add here_)
+- **October 11** — videos collected
 - **October 24** — final playlist on the Pi, filesystem locked, no more software changes
 - **October 31** — Halloween